ngrabbs/byoc_logisim/README.md

 # byoc_logisim

-byoc from Richard Whipple's book using Logisim-evolution and a python assembler
+python assembler for the byoc in Richard Whipples book using logisim-evolution

 CPU Specification is based on a CPU containing: